-I am in Norway in Skudeneshavn with my partner Steve Poole, staying with our son Tom and daughter-in-law Kirsten and finally meeting our new grandchildren, Severin and Tilly, who were born late July 2020, but because of Covid we have not been able to visit until now.
+I am in Norway in Skudeneshavn with my partner Steve Poole, staying with our son Tom and daughter-in-law Kirsten, and finally meeting our new grandchildren, Severin and Tilly, born late July 2020.
+Because of Covid we have not been able to visit until now.
 So my walk from here, accompanied by my partner Steve, is through a large forest that stretches into the centre of the island of Karmoy.

 I dedicate this walk to Tilly and Severin, who I hope will find their way into these woods when they are older and have adventures.

-This will be a circular walk with a few digressions, pauses and wanderings; starting from Almannamyr Lake ( the location can be found on what3words : ///lengthen.explain.juggled) following paths through the pine forest to Litlavatn resovoir (///actor.offices.assess) returning to Almannamyr by a different route.
+This will be a circular walk with digressions, pauses and wanderings; starting from Almannamyr Lake (the location can be found on what3words : ///lengthen.explain.juggled), following paths through the pine forest to Litlavatn resovoir (///actor.offices.assess) returning to Almannamyr by a different route.

 The ground feels crisp and hard under our feet as we crunch our way along the side of the lake, a low sun glistening on its iced-up surface, the pine forest with its hidden maze of paths lies to our right.
 Rock outcrops rise up holding shadows.